gordianknotC/nxp_note/aqueduct/SecurityRoute.md

 }
 ```

-The  `validate`  method must return an  `Authorization`  if the credentials are valid, or null if they are not.
+The  `validate`  method must return an  **`Authorization`**  if the credentials are **valid**, or null if they are not.
 The  `parser`  lets the validator know the format of the Authorization header (e.g., 'Basic' or 'Bearer') and  `authorizationData`  is the meaningful information in that header.
 There are two concrete types of  `AuthorizationParser<T>`:  `AuthorizationBasicParser`  and  `AuthorizationBearerParser`.
 The authorization data for a basic parser is an instance of  `AuthBasicCredentials`  that contain the username and password, while the bearer parser's authorization data is the bearer token string.